techstartucalgary/lifeline/README.md

 ## Key Features :bulb:

--   :calendar: **JSON to ICal**
-Converts your deadline data into Ical files, which are industry standard for integration into your favourite calendar!
+-   :calendar: **JSON to ICal** <br>Converts your deadline data into Ical files, which are industry standard for integration into your favourite calendar!

-- :clock130:  **Saves you time**
-Lifeline processes your PDFs and creates calendar reminders for each through our in-house algorithm and natural language processing!
+- :clock130:  **Saves you time** <br>Lifeline processes your PDFs and creates calendar reminders for each through our in-house algorithm and natural language processing!

-- :white_check_mark: **Less errors**
-Save your energy for more important tasks!
+- :white_check_mark: **Less errors** <br>Save your energy for more important tasks!
 Scan through the automatically generated reminders and edit only the ones that are not right.

-- :green_book:  **Export deadlines to productivity tools** Lifeline automates the process of data-entry and places them into an excel productivity tool
+- :green_book:  **Export deadlines to productivity tools** <br>Lifeline automates the process of data-entry and places them into an excel productivity tool

 ## Getting Started :rocket: